California’s Gig Law is Impacting Musicians, Actors and other Creatives in a Bad Way

 AB5 has yet to face judicial scrutiny.
 However, there is no question that AB5 will limit who qualifies as an independent contractor, and the law will be challenged in court.
 AB5’s language is ambiguous, and there is room to argue that it conflicts with federal law because it excessively burdens interstate commerce by impacting industries that cross state lines.

 The Ottinger Firm has extensive experience representing California gig workers.
 With offices in Los Angeles and San Francisco, our team of California employment attorneys is prepared to assist you with questions about your employment status and the effects of AB5.
-Contact us today for a free consultation.
+Contact us today for a consultation.